trubusoft/codeigniter4-starter/configurations/development/bitnami/development_with_bitnami_image.md

 ## Other Note

-Command can be executed inside the `codeigniter4` container with `docker exec` with `/app/<PROJECT_NAME>` as the working directory.
+Command can be executed inside the `codeigniter4` container using `docker exec` with `/app/<PROJECT_NAME>` as the working directory.
-The `PROJECT_NAME` may vary according to what are supplied as `CODEIGNITER_PROJECT_NAME` inside the compose file.
+The `PROJECT_NAME` may vary according to what is being supplied as `CODEIGNITER_PROJECT_NAME` inside the compose file.

 For example, to get the list of all installed PHP Modules: